jedsada-gh/upload-image-service/README.md

 3. Go to directory proojet and use command `go run main.go`
 4. Test upload image by [Postman](https://www.getpostman.com/)

-This project requires the five parameters specified to connect to Amazon S3.
+This project requires the five parameters specified to connect Amazon S3.

 | Parameter  | Description|
 | :---         |     :---     |